Arun Bharti

-Arun Bharti is an Indian politician.
+Arun Bharti (born 31 March 1976) is an Indian politician.
 He has been elected to Lok Sabha from Jamui Lok Sabha constituency.
 He is a member of Lok Janshakti Party (Ram Vilas) party.

 He is the brother-in-law of Chirag Paswan, a member of Parliament from Hajipur Lok Sabha constituency and son-in-law of former Member of Parliament Ram Vilas Paswan.

 Early life and education

-He was born to Ram Yash Ram, who worked as Commercial observer at Bokaro Steel City and Dr. Jyoti, a former Minister in the Government of Bihar at Hajipur, Patna.
+He was born on 31 March 1976 to Ram Yash Ram, who worked as Commercial observer at Bokaro Steel City and Dr. Jyoti, a former Minister in the Government of Bihar at Hajipur, Patna.

 He had completed bachelor's in commerce from Shri Ram College of Commerce under Delhi University and later completed his Master of Business Administration from Strathclyde Business School University in 2004.

 Personal life

-Bharti is married to Nisha Bharti, daughter of Ram Vilas Paswan and Reena Paswan.
+Bharti is married to Nisha, daughter of Ram Vilas Paswan and Reena Paswan, since 23 June 2005 and with whom he has a son and a daughter.